Democratic Party of Wisconsin

 The Democratic Party of Wisconsin is the affiliate of the Democratic Party in the U.S. state of Wisconsin.
-It is currently headed by chair Ben Wikler.
+It is currently headed by chair Devin Remiker.

 Important issues for the state party include support for workers and unions, strong public education, and environmental protection.
-Since the 2010 passage of the Affordable Care Act, Wisconsin Democrats have prioritized fully expanding Medicaid in the state, a policy that Republicans have blocked.
+It currently controls two of Wisconsin's eight U.S. House seats, one of its U.S. Senate seats, and the governorship.
+Additionally, Democratic-aligned justices control a majority on the state Supreme Court.

 Current leadership

 Party leaders are elected to two year terms at the state party conventions held in odd numbered years.
-The current leadership terms expire in June 2021.
+The current leadership terms expire on July 1, 2027.